-Prereq: none Level: 10, 11, 12
+Prereq: none Level: 10, 11, 12 Credit: 0.5 work with, children.

-This course is designed for students who enjoy working with, or plan to work with, children.
 Areas of study include family planning, pregnancy and childbirth, child development from newborn through early childhood, and preparing learning activities for our preschool practicum.
 Students will teach and observe children in our Preschool Lab as an integral part of the program.
 This course helps prepare students for careers in child-related fields, including teaching.